BDO Māori Business Sector Report

 Helping Māori businesses navigate leading issues

-BDO Pūrongo Pakihi Māori - the BDO Māori Business Sector Report – is an annual report based on a survey of more than 150 Māori business leaders across Aotearoa.
+BDO Pūrongo Pakihi Māori - the BDO Māori Business Sector Report – is an annual report based on a survey of Māori business leaders across Aotearoa.
+All survey respondents identify with being Māori or a New Zealander of Māori descent, while also being responsible for leading or managing a business.

-BDO Māori Business Sector Report 2024
+BDO Māori Business Sector Report 2025

-Our report aims to shed light on the Māori business sector and provide a voice from an audience that is not often researched, yet occupies a unique place in New Zealand’s business landscape.
+Based on a survey of more than 150 Māori business leaders across the country, our report aims to shed light on the Māori business sector and provide a voice from an audience that is not often researched, yet occupies a unique place in New Zealand’s business landscape.
 Most importantly, the report shares practical tips to help Māori business leaders navigate their most pressing barriers.

 Watch our video below to learn more about the challenges and opportunities facing Māori business leaders currently - and get practical tips to help navigate the current conditions.
 Journalist Mike McRoberts joins Angela Edwards, BDO Māori Business Sector Leader, and Solomon Dalton, BDO Māori Business Advisory Partner, for a kōrero.

-About the report
+About the 2024 report

 Our 2024 BDO Māori Business Sector Report is our sixth edition.
 Findings have been derived from an online survey conducted in September 2024 among 159 Māori business leaders from all over Aotearoa.
 The survey was distributed by market research agency Perceptive Research to their consumer research and partnered research panels.